 I’m also a recipient of the JB Priestley Award from the Royal Literary Fund and, in 2018, won a UK Theatre Award for my adaptation of Little Mermaid.
 My latest family show, an adaptation of Mary Norton’s The Borrowers developed with director Nik Partridge for Tobacco Factory Theatres, enjoyed a sell out run over Christmas 2018.
 Earlier this year, I was selected to represent The Royal Court for the NEW2019 scheme from the Royal Welsh College of Music and Drama.

-I am currently under commission with the National Theatre and the Royal Shakespeare Company.
+I am currently under commission with the National Theatre, the Royal Shakespeare Company, English Touring Theatre and Theatre Royal Plymouth.
 In addition to this I am developing a 1950s’ Sci-fi comedy musical – Wasp Woman: The Musical – with composers Jack Drewry & Ellie Showering and director Miranda Cromwell.

 I’ve been a TV geek for as long as I remember.
 Growing up in rural Devon, television was my window out into a world beyond hedgerows and cow pats and so I grew up on a diet of everything from ‘Sesame Street’ to ‘Cracker’, ‘The Upper Hand’ to ‘Eurotrash’.